 So, “Climb on!”

-Erin Spaulding, Communications Manager/ Erin comes from a journalism background with an emphasis in feature writing.
+Erin Spaulding, Associate, Communications Manager | Erin comes from a journalism background with an emphasis in feature writing.
 She enjoys capturing the unique details of a story and is a firm believer that every person (and every project, for that matter) has a story to tell.
 Erin loves running, fly fishing and learning about unique spaces.
-Back in Michigan, she owns a little studio condo readapted from an asylum into a mixed-use residential building.
+Back in Michigan, she owns a little studio condo that's been readapted from an asylum and turned into a mixed-use residential building.